The Advisory Committee of the Community of practice

 Maureen Cavaiola is a seasoned professional and entrepreneur in the fields of healthy aging and organizational development.
 Her experience spans many related disciplines, including strategic planning, objective development, policy creation, membership recruitment, orientations, training, resource referral, evaluation, fund raising and geriatric counseling.
-She is currently the Founder and Managing Director of At Home Chesapeake, a nonprofit organization whose mission is to empower older adults to contribute to and live in their communities for a lifetime through individual master aging plans, education, advocacy and social connectivity.
+She is the Founder and worked as Managing Director of At Home Chesapeake, a nonprofit organization whose mission is to empower older adults to contribute to and live in their communities for a lifetime through individual master aging plans, education, advocacy and social connectivity.
 Maureen happily re-located to a beautiful new home in San Diego to live nearer to her adult children.
 We miss her so much!

 We were fortunate to enjoy her leadership and wisdom for our first six years!
 Maureen offered such. strong background for working on innovations within various communities.
 She was a co-founder of Partners in Care, a nonprofit group aimed at helping to keep older and disabled adults in their homes through volunteer services, operating since 1993.
 In addition, Maureen has been both a Board member and Trainer in Time Banks USA, hosting and training national and international groups.
 She is a member of the National Association of Professional Care Managers and had a private practice in geriatric care management.
 She served on the boards of directors of Anne Arundel Women Giving Together and as Chair of the Baby Boomer Council for the State of Maryland, United Seniors of Maryland, The USM Foundation, and was on the first board of the Anne Arundel Senior Services Provider Group.
 Maureen has relocated to San Diego. in 2017.
 We are grateful for her time with us!